Spring Break in Big Bear, CA

 Growing up in Los Angeles, I never appreciated the change from one season to another especially springtime.
 Sure, at school there was Spring Break and there seemed to be an overabundance of lighter food and daylight started to last longer but, it wasn't until I took a visit to Big Bear Lake, that I actually experienced what spring was.

 During spring, Big Bear Lake is an inspiring place to be around and enveloped by.
 There are endless places to visit, hike around or swim to.
 My spring adventures have continued decades later, and as spring rises in Big Bear Lake, I continue to be surprised and amazed at the wondrous beauty all around.

 Snowboarding lessons at Snow Summit Resort for kids.

-Where else can you experience both major seasons in one beautiful place?
+Where else can you experience two major seasons in one beautiful place?
 In most temperate zone locations, spring months are March, April and May.
-Typically in Big Bear Lake, snow in one form or another exists until the end of April when the two major ski resorts - Bear Mountain and Snow Summit - tend to close their doors and prepare the grounds for their summer hiking and bike park.
+Typically in Big Bear Lake, snow in one form or another exists until the end of April when the two ski resorts - Bear Mountain and Snow Summit - tend to close their doors and prepare the grounds for their summer hiking and bike park.
 But fear not, there are plenty of fun activities to do and be seen in Big Bear Lake this spring!